tomgtqq/SDC-P8-PID-Controller/README.md

 ![PID architecture](./image/PID_architecture.png)

-PID controller generates a steering value (actuating signal) to input "SYSTEM", which is a simulator in the project. in feedback control, The simulator will provide the cross-track error (CTE) and so on To simulate Senser data.
+PID controller generates a steering value (actuating signal) to input "SYSTEM", which is a simulator in the project. in feedback control, The simulator will provide the cross-track error (CTE) and so on to simulate Senser data.
 So I can find how far off the vehicle is from where I want it to be.
 So the cross-track Error (CTE) is an error term that is the distance between vehicle position and centerline position.
 If the steering value is accurate. the error term would be zero.
 So the target is how do I take this CTE and convert it into a suitable steering value.

 ![PID](./image/P.png)